ZenProjects/phpSMTPd/README.md

 # WARNING

-## _the project are in pre alpha phase_
+## _The project are in pre alpha phase_

-## For the moment at this stage of the project they only receive SMTP message and store message it on inbound queue...
+## At this stage of the project they only receive SMTP message and store message it on inbound queue...

-## _they are not operational for the moment_

 --------
 --------